Struct EvalContext

 pub fn this_ptr_mut(&mut self) -> Option<&mut Dynamic>

-Mutable reference to the current bound this
+Mutable reference to the current bound this pointer, if any.

 pub const fn call_level(&self) -> usize